 By default, the person who receives the photo can open the photo as many times as they want.
 However, when taking a photo, you can optionally prevent it from being viewed more than once.
-To send a photo that can only be seen once, tap the infinity symbol ( ♾️) in the bottom left corner of the photo editing screen, and hit send.
+To send a photo that can only be seen once, tap the infinity symbol ( ♾️) in the bottom of the photo editing screen.
+When you're ready, hit send.

 Let’s say you want to prevent all photos in the conversation from sticking around.
-We can make messages disappear for both conversational participants automatically, from five seconds after the message has been opened, up to four weeks, or a custom time of your choice.
+You can make messages disappear for both conversational participants automatically, from five seconds after the message has been opened, up to four weeks, or a custom time of your choice.

 iPhone users: Click on your partner's name at the top of the screen to open the settings menu for this conversation.
 Click "Disappearing Messages."